An Efficient Algorithm for Path Recovery from Signature Tensors

 and clearly satisfies the conditions of \Cref{thm:LowerTransformations} for $s=2$.
-In fact, the lower and diagonal transformation is trivial here, that is, we can immediately continue with \Cref{thm:substab} for $s=2$ and conclude $H\in(\mathrm{I}_2\oplus\GL_2)*C$.
-Similarly as in \Cref{ex:tensor_running_example_start_s3} we marked all entries in bold that are used for the theorem.
-We proceed with iteration step $s=3$ in \Cref{ex:d4recovery_cont}. \end{example} The upper transformations of the example can be read from the tensor.
+In fact, the lower and diagonal transformations are trivial here, that is, we can immediately continue with \Cref{thm:substab} for $s=2$ and conclude $H\in(\mathrm{I}_2\oplus\GL_2)*C$.
+Similarly as in Example \ref{ex:tensor_running_example_start_s3} we marked all entries in bold that are used for the theorem.
+We proceed with iteration step $s=3$ in Example \ref{ex:d4recovery_cont}. \end{example} The upper transformations of the example can be read from the tensor.
 In the case where a division of zero would occur, we instead perform a change of coordinates and proceed recursively.
 This yields \Cref{alg:transformUp_s3}.

 \begin{proposition} For all $G\in(\mathrm{I}_{d-3}\oplus\GL_{3})*C$, \Cref{alg:transformUp_s3} returns $Q\in\GL_d$ such that $H:=Q*G$ satisfies the conditions \eqref{thm:LowerTransformations1} to \eqref{thm:LowerTransformations31} of \Cref{thm:LowerTransformations} for $s=d-2$. \end{proposition}